ben-burlingham/saa-c02-cfn-exercises/e13/README.md

 Note: Creating RDS instances is time consuming; it can take about 15-30 minutes per instance.

+Note: These exercises can create incidental RDS snapshots. *Be sure to destroy the snapshots* to avoid unexpected fees.

 ## Exercise 1
 Create a VPC, a security group, and a route table.
 Add two subnets, each in a different AZ.
 - Refer to previous evolution(s) if necessary.